A general framework for cyclic and fine-tuned causal models and their compatibility with space-time: Causal loops and their space-time embeddings

 \begin{example}[An operationally undetectable causal loop] Consider the causal structure of Figure~\ref{fig:funcloop} over the binary RVs $X$, $Y$ and $\Lambda$, where $X$ and $Y$ are observed nodes which are causes of each other (forming a causal loop) and $\Lambda$ is an unobserved common cause of the two.
 Suppose that the RVs are related as follows: $\Lambda$ is uniformly distributed and $X=\Lambda\oplus Y$ and $Y=\Lambda\oplus X$.
 Note that the given causal structure already implies a complete set of affects relations i.e., for each pair of the observed nodes, we know whether or not one affects the other.
 In this case, this is implied by the dashed arrows and we have that $X$ and $Y$ do not affect each other.
 Since $\Lambda$ is uniform, $P_{\cG_{\mathrm{do}(X)}}(Y|X)$ and $P_{\cG_{\mathrm{do}(Y)}}(X|Y)$ are both uniform, and in order to have the required (non-)affects relations, it must be that case that $P_{\cG}(X)$ and $P_{\cG}(Y)$ are both uniform.
 Along with the given functional dependences, this implies that $X$ and $Y$ are uncorrelated with each other.
 In other words, there are no affects relations or correlations between the set of observed nodes of this causal structure even though there is a causal loop.
 A causal structure over $X$ and $Y$ with no edges at all would also explain these observations.
 Therefore the directed cycle between $X$ and $Y$ in Figure~\ref{fig:funcloop} corresponds to a hidden causal loop.
-It is also worth noting that knowing the value of the exogeneous variable $\Lambda$ is not enough to determine the value of $X$ or $Y$ with the given functional relations; in this sense the causal model appears incomplete. \end{example}
+It is also worth noting that knowing the value of the exogenous variable $\Lambda$ is not enough to determine the value of $X$ or $Y$ with the given functional relations.
+Nevertheless, in Appendix~\ref{appendix: doMechanisms} we propose a method for uniquely determining the observed distribution in such examples, when the causal mechanisms are given. \end{example}

 We now focus on the more interesting class of causal loops, affects causal loops.
 Definition~\ref{def: ACL} only tells us that these are causal loops whose existence is operationally certified by the observable affects relations.
 It is natural to seek necessary and sufficient conditions on the set of affects relations such that they form an ACL.
 Here (and in Appendix~\ref{appendix: MoreLoops}), we propose several sufficient conditions which can be considered as definitions of different types of affects causal loops.
 We discuss 6 types here and 4 more in the appendix and provide examples to illustrate that none of these are necessary conditions i.e., there can be further types of ACLs not covered by these ten types.
 After defining the 6 types here, we will prove that these are indeed ACLs (Theorem~\ref{theorem: cycles}).